James Bond Girls

 Later in the film, during a second dive together, their underwater tryst was discreetly hidden from view as they embraced and sank behind coral (and bubbles exploded to the surface).
 On shore, Bond later quipped: "I hope we didn't frighten the fish."

 She began to trust him after he told her about her dead brother, killed by Largo - "It's a long story and it involves your friend, Largo...Largo had your brother murdered, or it was on his orders."
-And he asked for her help, otherwise hundreds of thousands of people would die.
+Bond believed that once she knew Largo had killed her brother, she would join his side and plot against him.
+Bond asked for her help, thought to be necessary to prevent the deaths of hundreds of thousands.

 In the end, the emotionally-shattered Domino was the one who vengefully killed Largo in the cabin of his hydrofoil yacht.
 When Largo was about to shoot Bond dead, Domino shot him in the back with a harpoon-spear gun, and then told Bond: "I'm glad I killed him."
 Bond retorted, in relief: "You're glad?"